 All of the data on this platform will form a digital map of the city and will be used there for visualising planning measures in the form of simulations.
 In this way, for example, changed traffic flows of possible planning alternatives (e.g., commercial area or residential area) can be represented and illustrated.
 In addition, citizens can see a visual representation of how a neighbourhood will look in its final stage of development and how possible planning alternatives will affect the cityscape.

 Based on the data on this platform, applications can be developed by both the city and interested citizens that enable added value for the city of Paderborn and its residents.
 Further concrete applications are already planned by the city of Paderborn in the areas of citizen cooperation, security, tourism, environment and traffic.

 Sirus built the Open Data Platform for the city of Paderborn fully on Open Source components.
-It is interoperable with other platforms and can be integrated with the NRW portal of the state.
+It is interoperable with other platforms and can be harvested by other portals like the NRW portal of the state.

-Furthermore, the platform is made up of several different components:
+Furthermore, the portal is made up of several different components:

 Different data and services on the Open Data Platform are offered via open interfaces.
 This open design means that all data formats and data pools can be managed and made available centrally on the platform.
 All municipal data can be bundled here across offices to provide citizens with a central point of contact.
 This structured platform helps the Smart Cities of the future reach their innovative goals.

 What data can you find on Paderborn’s Smart City Platform